-Hardware: A working computer with a functioning microphone and webcam is required.
+Hardware: A working computer is required.

-Software: Python3 and Jupyter are required and will be used throughout the class.
-Week 1 will describe how to install these, and they are required to be installed by Monday of Week 2.
+Software: Python3 will be used throughout the class, and assignments can be written in Google Collaboratory or a desktop Jupyter notebook.
+Week 1 will describe how to set these up, and they are required to be set up by Monday of Week 2.